yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

 * Refresh in your Eureka Server Portal.
   * There, you can see `SERVICE-A` under `Application` tab and `Up(1)` under Status.
   * There, `Up(1)` mean there has only one instance (one application) which registered in Eureka with name `SERVICE-A`.
-  * You can see follow by url after Up like `192.168.1.2:Service-A:8080`, and you can click that endpoint to see the `SERVICE-A` application `info` which provided by Spring boot `Actuator`.
+  * You can see follow by url after Up like `192.168.1.2:Service-A:8080`, and you can click that endpoint to see this `SERVICE-A` application `info` which provided by Spring boot `Actuator`.
   * You can also see other Services if you `run` [Microservice b](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b) and [Microservice b Instance 2](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b-instance2) at the same time.
   * After run those above Services, `refresh` eureka portal.
 But you can't see as two line for those `Service-B` and `Service-B Instance` because it used same Service Name when registered in Eureka server.
 It's mean you duplicate Service B for handling thousands requests.
   * So, for `Service-B`, you can see `Up(2)` because you run two applications with same Service Name.